Lane Nakano: Entertainment

 Nakano's opportunity to work as an actor began when he was discovered after the war by Hollywood director and writer Robert Pirosh.
 Pirosh cast Nakano as second billing after American actor Van Johnson in the 1951 war film about the history of the 442nd Regimental Combat Team during World War II, Go for Broke.

 Nakano was known as a singer in Los Angeles' Japanese-American community.

 Business

 After he left acting, Nakano became vice president of the import-export firm Magna Industries, Inc., of Los Angeles.
 For years, he also was involved in businesses related to greenhouses and aluminum siding.

 Personal life

-Nakano's wife is Fumi Nakano.
-They have two sons, Dean Nakano and Desmond Nakano.
+Nakano married a woman named Fumi, and they had two sons, Dean Nakano and film director Desmond Nakano.

-On April 28, 2005, Nakano died from emphysema in a hospital in Sherman Oaks, California.
-He was 80 years old.
+On April 28, 2005, Nakano died from emphysema in a hospital in Sherman Oaks, California at the age of 80.